mnichols08/pi-dashboard/testing/voltage-divider.md

 ## What is a Voltage Divider?
 A voltage divider is a simple circuit using two resistors to scale down a higher voltage to a lower voltage.
 For Pi GPIO, it lets you safely read signals like 12 V automotive logic by reducing them to 3.3 V or less.

+## Hardware Needed
+- Resistors (e.g., 10kΩ and 3.3kΩ, or as calculated)
+- Breadboard or PCB
+- Jumper wires
+- Multimeter (for testing)

+## Wiring
+- Connect resistors in series between 12 V source and Pi GPIO
+- Tap output between resistors for 3.3 V signal
+- Ensure common ground

+## Troubleshooting
+- Measure output voltage with multimeter
+- Verify resistor values
+- Check for loose connections

+## Usage
+- Use for digital status lights or sensor inputs to Pi

 **Basic schematic:**

 ```